Driver arrested after fleeing cops for 1.5 hours, Eagle chopper, road spikes deployed

 A large police response has been required to bring a fleeing driver into custody who refused to stop when signalled in Auckland, swerved into oncoming traffic, and evaded officers before eventually having his car wheels spiked.

-Police arrested the man in Panmure at 10am after he failed to stop when signalled this morning at 11.30am in Favona, a suburb in the Māngere area.
+Police arrested the man in Panmure at 11.30am today after he failed to stop when signalled at 10am in Favona, a suburb in the Māngere area.

 "The vehicle was monitored by the police Eagle helicopter and local units as the driver manoeuvred through Manukau and East Auckland suburbs," police said in a statement.